LMFuhr/Clarithromycin-Model/Evaluation/report/markdown_for_pdf/report.md

 ### 2.2.2	Clinical Data

 A literature search was performed to collect available clinical data on clarithromycin in healthy adults.
+The clarithromycin model was developed using 17 clinical studies, covering a dosing range from 100 to 1200 mg.

 #### 2.2.2.1	Model Building